sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

 You now need to create a client username in AEM which will be used by SAP S/4HANA Cloud to authenticate with AEM.

 1. Create a new client username: In the broker manager of the event broker service that you are configuring, navigate to the **Access Control** section.
-Select the **Client Usernames** tab and click on the **+ Client Username** button.
+Select the **Client Usernames** tab and choose the **+ Client Username** button.
 A pop-up will open.
-Enter a name for the client username, for example `my123456.s4hana.ondemand.com` and click the **Create button**.
+Enter a name for the client username, for example `my123456.s4hana.ondemand.com` and choose the **Create button**.
 The client username needs to match the common name (CN) of the client certificate imported in AEM.

    ![Add Client Username](assets/access-control-client-usernames.png)

-2. Enable the newly created client username: In the **Edit Client Username settings**, ensure to toggle the **Enable** switch and click the **Apply** button.
+2. Enable the newly created client username: In the **Edit Client Username settings**, ensure to toggle the **Enable** switch and choose the **Apply** button.

     ![Enable new client username](assets/enable-new-client-username.png)